-Any foods and beverages marketed or promoted to students on the school campus during the school day will meet or exceed the USDA Smart Snacks in School nutrition standards.
+Any foods and beverages marketed or promoted to students on the school campus\ during the school day\ will meet or exceed the USDA Smart Snacks in School nutrition standards.

-Food advertising and marketing is defined as an oral, written, or graphic statements made for the purpose of promoting the sale of a food or beverage product made by the producer, manufacturer, seller, or any other entity with a commercial interest in the product.
+Food advertising and marketing is defined[xv] as an oral, written, or graphic statements made for the purpose of promoting the sale of a food or beverage product made by the producer, manufacturer, seller, or any other entity with a commercial interest in the product.
 This term includes, but is not limited to the following:

-- Brand names, trademarks, logos or tags, except when placed on a physically present food or beverage product or its container. - Displays, such as on vending machine exteriors. - Corporate brand, logo, name, or trademark on school equipment, such as marquees, message boards, scoreboards, or backboards - Corporate brand, logo, name, or trademark on cups used for beverage dispensing, menu boards, coolers, trash cans, and other food service equipment; as well as on posters, book covers, pupil assignment books, or school supplies displayed, distributed, offered, or sold by the school. - Advertisements in school publications or school mailings. - Free product samples, taste tests, or coupons of a product, or free samples displaying advertising of a product.
+- Brand names, trademarks, logos or tags, except when placed on a physically present food or beverage product or its container. - Displays, such as on vending machine exteriors. - Corporate brand, logo, name, or trademark on school equipment, such as marquees, message boards, scoreboards, or backboards coolers, trash cans, and other food service equipment; as well as on posters, book covers, pupil assignment books, or school supplies displayed, distributed, offered, or sold by the school.